fioprotocol/fio.start/README.md

         p2p-server-address = ENRT_YOUR_NODE_EXTERNAL_IP_ADDRESS:9876

-  - replace p2p-peer-address list with fresh generated on [the monitor site](https://monitor.testnet.fioprotocol.io/#p2p).
+  - replace p2p-peer-address list with a fresh list generated on [the monitor site](https://monitor.testnet.fioprotocol.io/#p2p).

 ## Generate the addresses & keys for your BP